 Students may purchase ice cream in the cafeteria during the last ten minutes of their lunch period Monday through Friday.
 If a student owes cafeteria charges, s/he may not purchase ice cream on that day.
-Parents may consider purchasing ice cream for their child's class to celebrate their child's birthday.
-Ice cream will be available for \$1.00 each or \$15.00 for a class party pass.
+Parents may consider purchasing ice cream for the class (\$1 per student x the number of students in the class--can be purchased in the front office).
+Our ice cream has been approved to comply with the Smart Snack regulations from the Federal government.
+Parents may provide store bought/packaged popsicles as a dairy free alternative.